Brendon-Ravn/Password-Generator/README.md

 ## Description
-This was a homework assignment to use Javascript to create a Random Password Generator.<br />
+This is just a fun little app where I used Javascript to create a Random Password Generator.<br />
-I ended up having to go in and add to the css to get the password to stay in the box.

 ## Usage